DISC-Manchester/PS2-ICON-PARSER/README.md

 * Read and parse an EMS MA export file.
 * Export the icon model, with all seperate shapes included to a JavaScript Object.
 * Node.js compatible (CommonJS) exporting while still being compatible with other JavaScript implementations.
+* Convert a 128x128x16 BGR5A1 bitmap to a RGB5A1 format.

 ## What it doesn't do
 * (Re)build save files.